jonphamm/Azure-Projects/README.md

 # Jon Pham's Microsoft Azure Project

-Azure Cloud Migration Policies: This collection contains policy definitions and best practices designed to help organizations migrate workloads from on-premises environments to Microsoft Azure with security, compliance, and governance in mind.
+Azure Cloud Migration Policies: This collection contains policy definitions and best practices designed to help organizations migrate workloads from on-premises environments to Microsoft Azure with security and compliance in mind.

 ---